 A hybrid mattress combines the best of both worlds: the contouring comfort of foam layers and the sturdy, responsive support of an innerspring coil system.
 This combination is incredibly versatile, which is why it works so well for so many different people.
 The foam adapts to your body to relieve pressure points, while the coils keep your spine aligned and prevent you from feeling stuck.
 Let’s break down what this means for you and your go-to sleeping position, so you can feel confident when you choose from our collection of mattresses.

-Side Sleepers: Get Pressure Relief Where You Need It
+For Side Sleepers: Pressure Relief Is Key

 If you sleep on your side, your hips and shoulders bear the brunt of your body weight.
 On a mattress that’s too firm, you’ll wake up with sore joints and a tingly arm.
 A medium firm hybrid gives you the cushioning you need right where it counts.
 The top foam layers are designed to gently cradle your pressure points, allowing your shoulder and hip to sink in just enough.
 Meanwhile, the supportive coils below ensure the rest of your body, especially your waist and lower back, doesn’t sag.
 This keeps your spine in a straight, neutral line all night long, which is crucial for preventing back pain.
 Don't forget that the right pillows are also essential for keeping your neck aligned.

-Back Sleepers: Maintain Your Spine's Natural Curve
+For Back Sleepers: Support Your Natural Curve

 For back sleepers, the main goal is to maintain the spine's natural S-curve.
 A mattress that’s too soft will let your hips sink lower than your shoulders, throwing your alignment out of whack and straining your lower back.
 A medium firm hybrid provides the ideal amount of pushback.
 The coil system offers consistent, sturdy support to keep your spine level, while the foam layers contour just enough to fill the small gap in your lumbar region.
 This combination provides support without creating pressure, making it a fantastic choice for those with back pain.
 A brand like the Helix Mattress offers several medium-firm options designed for this exact purpose.